Grizzelbee/ioBroker.dysonairpurifier/readme.md

 | fons        | seems to be a number of seconds spend in a specific time                 | 0000 - 3600                                 |             |
 | humm        | humidity ? (%)                                                           | 0000 - 0100                                 |             |
 | tmpm        | temperature in kelvin ?                                                  | 0000 - 5000                                 |             |

+### sentry.io
+This adapter uses sentry.io to collect details on crashes and report it automated to the author.
+The [ioBroker.sentry](https://github.com/ioBroker/plugin-sentry) plugin is used for it.
+Please refer to the [plugin homepage](https://github.com/ioBroker/plugin-sentry) for detailed information on what the plugin does, which information is collected and how to disable it, if you don't like to support the author with your information on crashes.

 ## Legal Notices